 In many cases texture, gradients, drop shadows and other ‘non-flat’ user interface elements hold an important information value.
 They help to create affordances in the interface.
 A button that looks like a button brings in the right mental model to the minds of users.
 That helps them understand the connection between a button and their goal – that’s a highway to interface efficiency.

 If you’re working on a flat design – make sure that you took care of affordances.

 Flat designs must rely on color & contrast as the indicator of interaction in the interface.
 That’s not an easy task.
 Colors got their meanings and lead to certain physiological reactions.
-To master color as an obedient information carrier – that’s certainly one of the biggest challanges in front of the flat design.
+To master color as an obedient information carrier – that’s certainly one of the biggest challenges in front of the flat design.

 Flat designs rely on typography as on the primary carrier of aesthetic value and information.
 That’s absolutely great.
 Who doesn’t love beautiful typography?
 Right?
 The only problem is that typography is the art on its own.
 Lack of typographic skills will be more visible than ever in a bare flat design.

 Ornaments and any „extra” ingredients are banned in flat design.
 That’s cool.
-It suppose to lead to the beauty of simplicity.
+It supposes to lead to the beauty of simplicity.
 The danger is though that the interface will look poor and unfinished rather than simple.
 Creating something beautiful, useful and simple is the ultimate design challenge.

 Back in the days, designers were really concerned by the visual hierarchy of information that they are forcing on users.
-Having full spectrum of effects: shadows, gradients, textures… designers could try to guide human perception of the interface.
+Having a full spectrum of effects: shadows, gradients, textures… designers could try to guide human perception of the interface.
 While it’s still possible in the flat design, it’s definitely harder.

 All 5 dangers might be summed up in a single sentence: Flat Design is hard.